Ramarren/cl-parser-combinators/README.markdown

 The results are `parser-possibility` objects.
 Accessor `tree-of` will access the actual result, and `suffix-of` the remaining input context, of type `end-context` if an entire input was parsed.
 Function `end-context-p` will check if a context is an `end-context`.

+Utility function `parse-string* parser string` will discard all results after the first, which will be returned as mulitple values of: the result or `nil`, suffix context or `nil` when the input was exhausted, `t` for success and `nil` for failure in case `nil` was a valid result.
 ### example

 `test-arithmetic.lisp` contains an obligatory four expression infix arithmetic example.
 On my system it can parse 100000 nodes long randomly generated string in less than two seconds with rather simple grammar.
 In `test-expression.lisp` there is an example of a arithmetic parser using generalized expression parser, with precedence and subexpressions.